-This pizza combination is EXACTLY how you imagine it: pizza dough loaded up with ooey, gooey mac and cheese.
-If you love pizza and macaroni and cheese, there’s really nothing to hate about putting them together.
+This pizza combination is exactly how you imagine it: pizza dough loaded with ooey, gooey mac and cheese.
+If you love pizza and mac and cheese, then you won’t hate putting the two together.
 Just get ready for a serious carbo-load.

 Smoked Salmon (Lox)

 Turn your favorite bagel into a pizza!
-Use cream cheese as the base and load that dough up with smoked salmon, red onions and capers before finishing it off with a spritz of lemon juice.
+Use cream cheese as the base, and load that dough up with smoked salmon, red onions and capers before finishing it with a spritz of lemon juice.
 I often sprinkle everything bagel spice onto this pizza, too, just for effect.

-While you could make a sweet dessert pizza, you don’t actually need cinnamon or sugar to use apples on a pizza.
-We love combining them with sweet, caramelized onions and goat cheese for a vegetarian pizza, and adding chicken sausage or Canadian bacon if we want it a bit meatier.
+While you could make a sweet apple crisp pizza for dessert, you don’t actually need cinnamon or sugar to use apples as a topping on a pizza.
+We love combining them with sweet, caramelized onions and goat cheese for a vegetarian pizza and adding chicken sausage or Canadian bacon if we want something a bit meatier.

 Why choose between burgers and pizza when you can have them both?
-All you need is ground beef, bacon, and the cheese of your choice.
-You can really take things to the next level by using ketchup and mustard as the pizza sauce.
+All you need is ground beef, bacon and the cheese of your choice.
+You can take things to the next level by using ketchup and mustard as the pizza sauce.

-Asian food and cheese might not sound like a natural combination, but somehow it totally works with kimchi!
-I especially like this combination if it involves bacon (which somehow makes everything taste better).
-Don’t be afraid to add other traditional Asian ingredients to this pie, like green onions, ginger, or soy sauce.
-Learn all about the health benefits of fermented food.
+Asian food and cheese might not sound like a natural combination, but somehow the duo totally works with kimchi!
+I especially like this combination if it involves bacon (which makes everything taste better).
+Don’t be afraid to add other traditional Asian ingredients to this pie, like green onions, ginger or soy sauce.

-The best part about this idea is that it makes the sauce AND the pizza topping.
-Simply saute up the shrimp in garlic and butter and spread the entire mixture over pizza dough.
+The best part about this idea is that it makes the sauce and the pizza topping.
+Simply saute the shrimp in garlic and butter and spread the mixture over pizza dough.
 Top it with mozzarella cheese and red pepper flakes, and you’re good to go!

 The first time I saw cherries on a savory pizza, I thought it was a joke.
-As it turns out, it was one of the prettiest pies I’ve ever seen and it was also delicious!
-Have some fun with this one by playing around your different toppings.
+As it turns out, it was one of the prettiest pies I’ve ever seen!
+Have some fun with this one by playing around with different toppings.
 We especially like using shredded duck and baby arugula.

 You’ll find crocodile, emu and kangaroo on pizzas in Australia, Haggis pizzas in Scotland and smoked reindeer meat in Sweden and Finland.
 So, why not put boar, elk, buffalo or venison on your pizza?
 Take your favorite steak pizza and swap in wild game instead.

 This might be one of the most bizarre pizza toppings on the list; it’s more like a giant cookie than a pizza!
-I definitely wouldn’t recommend using mozzarella cheese, but whipped ricotta or marscapone totally work!
-Think sweet toppings with this one, like peanut butter cups, chocolate chips, sprinkles or crumbled Oreo cookies.
+I wouldn’t recommend using mozzarella cheese, but whipped ricotta or mascarpone totally works!
+Think sweet toppings with this one, like peanut butter cups, chocolate chips or sprinkles.